 An introduction from our RE Lead - Miss Kiely (Matisse Class)

-From when a child enters Longlands, to the time they leave in year 6, they will develop their awareness of world faiths, building on their existing knowledge and understanding from year to year.
-Children will learn to recognise the influences and beliefs of each individual faith and will be taught about the traditions and festivals which underpin each of them.
-As a school we take part in collective worship across the week, where the children are able to share and celebrate their own beliefs as well as those of others.
+From when a child enters Longlands, to the time they leave in year 6 they will develop their awareness of world faiths, building on their existing knowledge and understanding from year to year.
+Children will learn to recognise the influences and beliefs of each individual faith and will be taught about the traditions and festivals, which underpin each of them.
+As a school, we take part in collective worship across the week, where the children are able to share and celebrate their own beliefs as well as those of others.
 Our aim is to promote children learning about a religion from a religion and we welcome outside visitors into school to enhance our own Spiritual, moral, social and culture development.

-Throughout the teaching of Religious Education at Longlands, not only will children have the opportunities to gain knowledge of how others live their lives, but it will equip them with the appropriate understanding to demonstrate respect for themselves and others as people with their own opinions, rights and place in society.
-The teaching of Religious Education at Longlands is creative, whereby children learn about religion through Art, Drama and Music, as well as through reflection which allows time for individuals to express viewpoints.
+Throughout the teaching of Religious Education at Longlands, not only will children have the opportunities to gain knowledge of how others live their lives, but also it will equip them with the appropriate understanding to demonstrate respect for themselves and others as people with their own opinions, rights and place in society.
+The teaching of Religious Education at Longlands is creative, whereby children learn about religion through Art, Drama and Music, as well as through reflection, which allows time for individuals to express viewpoints.
 We believe that teaching the children about Religion in a variety of ways encourages them to develop their curiosity of the world around them.